-The Schedule of Expenditures of Federal Awards is prepared on the same basis of accounting as Orting's Financial Statements.
+The Schedule of Expenditures of Federal Awards is prepared on the same basis of accounting as the Concrete School District's financial statements.
+The Concrete School District uses the modified accrual basis of accounting.
 Expenditures represent only the federally funded portions of the program.
-District records should be consulted to determine amounts expended or matched from non-federal sources.
+District records records should be consulted to determine amounts expended or matched from non-federal sources.